Apply for private commercial signs

 • Approval by the Department of Transportation and Infrastructure

-• The department is responsible for approving the design and location of the sign before the sign is fabricated.
+• The department is responsible for approving the design and location of the sign before the sign is fabricated and a letter of approval will be issued.

 • The department can approve, reject or return an application for more information.